striezel/corona/data/readme.md

   <https://covid19.saglik.gov.tr/TR-66935/genel-koronavirus-tablosu.html>, and
   the program uses those.

+### RKI data

+The German Robert Koch Institute (RKI) changed the update interval of their provided data (the spreadsheet file) on 25th November 2021 from daily to weekly updates.
+Therefore, this data source can no longer be used to get up to date data for the current day.

+The latest collected data that has been available from that source is available in the files `corona-2021-11-23.db` or `corona-2021-11-23.csv`, respectively.

 ### ECDC data

 _Note: This data is outdated, it shows the numbers as of 14th December 2020.